shihab9784/recent-news/README.md

 ---

 > 📅 *Sources: NBC News, CBS News, Al Jazeera, ABC News, PBS, CNN, AP, ESPN | Compiled: June 24, 2026*

+# 🗞️ Daily News Digest — Day 6 (June 25, 2026)

+---

+## 🌍 Natural Disaster — MAJOR STORY

+### 1. Twin Earthquakes Devastate Venezuela — Death Toll Rising Past 235
+Two massive earthquakes struck Venezuela just 39 seconds apart on Wednesday evening, killing at least 235 people and injuring more than 4,300.
+The death toll is expected to climb significantly — the US Geological Survey (USGS) warned the final count could reach into the thousands, possibly even exceeding 10,000.

+The first quake measured 7.2 magnitude, followed almost immediately by a 7.5 — the largest earthquake to hit Venezuela since 1900.
+The epicenters were about 100 miles west of the capital Caracas, near the town of Morón on Venezuela's Caribbean coast.

+The coastal city of La Guaira was hit hardest, with over 100 buildings collapsed.
+Simón Bolívar International Airport sustained structural damage, flights were suspended, trains halted and schools closed.
+At least 157 people remain missing and nearly 3,000 families are displaced.
+A state of emergency has been declared.

+Venezuela was already in deep economic and political crisis before the disaster — more than 20 million of its 31.7 million people were living in poverty.
+USGS estimates damage could equal 1–7% of Venezuela's entire GDP ($111 billion).

+International response: The US is deploying elite urban search and rescue teams from Fairfax County, VA and Los Angeles County.
+Mexico, Argentina, Brazil, China and Switzerland have all pledged aid.
+The UN is fully mobilized.
+Pope Leo XIV sent an initial €100,000 emergency donation.
+The IMF is contributing to a $200M reconstruction fund.

+Trump wrote on Truth Social: "The U.S.A. stands ready, willing, and able to help!" and pledged immediate assistance.

+---

+## 🇺🇸 US Politics & Law

+### 2. Trump Cancels Housing Bill Signing at the Last Minute
+Trump refused to sign the bipartisan housing affordability bill — the largest housing bill in decades — that Congress had just passed.
+He